kaliop-uk/ezmigrationbundle/README.md

 Each migration definition consists of a series of steps, where each step defines an action.

+A simple example of a migration to create a 'folder' content is:

+    -
+        mode: create
+        type: content
+        content_type: folder
+        parent_location: 2
+        attributes:
+            name: hello world

 In a Yaml migration, you can define the following types of actions:
 - creation, update and deletion of Contents
 - creation, update and deletion of Locations